Frequently Asked Questions

 Guests are always welcome to visit a Toastmasters meeting.
 Some clubs, due to their location or security policies, require advanced notice to visit.
 When you are ready to visit a club, you can find the club’s contact information by clicking this link.

 Toastmasters is the most affordable training for leadership, speaking and communication available.
 Since it is a non-profit organization, the costs are simply to cover administration needs.
 New members pay a one time fee of $20 for registration and the pathway for learning.
-Dues can be paid semi-annually ($45) or annually ($90) in March and September, or a prorated amount depending on the time of enrollment.
+Dues can be paid semi-annually ($60) in March and September: annually ($120), or a prorated amount depending on the time of enrollment.
 Some clubs may charge an additional minimal fee to cover the cost of supplies.

 As with any organization, the members make your experience valuable and fun, and the skills you learn and improve on are real world skills for success in career and business.
 Toastmasters have a commitment to continuous learning and growth, to helping each other improve in a fun and supportive environment and develop lasting friendships with like-minded people.
 You can compete in speech contests, and even perhaps become a “World Champion of Public Speaking”.
 You speaking opportunities allow you to network with others, and improve your skills all around in marketing communications as well as speaking in public.
 You can attend educational trainings and conferences around the world and meet fellow toastmasters from other clubs.
 You can practice a second language with the use of teleconference (zoom type) meetings.
 The opportunities to get better are endless!